 The use of K here of course has the additional relevance that it is the first letter of kallisti, and hence a common Erisian symbol is the golden apple with just a K on it.”

-From when they first paired up in 1987, to when the KLF split in 1992, Drummond and Cauty progressed through many varying musical styles in their commercial releases.
+From when they first paired up in 1987, to when the KLF split in 1992 (and even beyond), Drummond and Cauty progressed through many varying musical styles in their commercial releases.

 There are never ending discussions about how good or bad a certain phase of their history was.
 You should be aware that Drummond and Cauty had very short attention spans and changed musical direction more often than other bands changed their underwear.
 You don’t have to like everything they’ve done, but have an open mind and remember the context of the time they produced those songs.